ArcBlock/forge-docs/src/token_swap/withdraw/index.md

   - token swap
 ---

-### 1. Login token swap service
+### 1. Login to token swap service

 ![](../imgs/login_system.png)

-After login, a native ABT account will be generated in the ABT wallet, and this account will always be displayed on the top.
+After login, a native ABT account will be automatically generated in your ABT wallet, and this account will always be displayed on the top.

 ![](../imgs/native_abt_account.png)